-The modelling procedure generated the following databases, which together comprise the MGDB.
+The modelling procedure generates the following databases, which together comprise the MGDB.

-- A global database with estimates for 2005, by country and GBD region, of annual affected births, stillbirths, neonatal, infant and under-5 deaths, and mean age at death, for chromosomal disorders and congenital malformations. - Eight disorder-specific databases with estimates for 2005 of (a) numbers of living patients by 5 year age intervals, and (b) deaths by 5-year age intervals, for: Down's syndrome, unbalanced chromosomal rearrangements, Turner's syndrome, Kleinfelter's syndrome, neural tube defects, congenital heart disease, orofacial clefts, "other congenital malformations".
+A global database with estimates for 2010, by country and regions, of annual affected births, stillbirths, neonatal, infant and under-5 deaths for: Down's syndrome, other trisomies, unbalanced chromosomal rearrangements, Turner's syndrome, Kleinfelter's syndrome, neural tube defects, congenital heart disease, orofacial clefts, "other congenital malformations", single gene disorders and early-onset genetic risk factors (rhesus negativity and G6PD deficiency).
+In addition, work is underway on eight disorder-specific databases with estimates for 2010 of (a) numbers of living patients by 5 year age intervals, and (b) deaths by 5-year age intervals.

 Birth prevalence rates are expressed both as affected births per 1,000 total births, and as affected live births per 1,000 total births.
-Separate estimates are given for stillbirths and terminations.
-Population prevalence is expressed as the number of affected individuals in the total population (or by age group as appropriate).
-Population prevalence rates are expressed as number of affected individuals per 1,000 individuals, either in the total population or by age group.
-Mortality is expressed as the number of deaths in the total population (or by age group as appropriate) with rates expressed as the number of deaths per 1,000 live births (for neonatal, infant and under-5 mortality).
+Separate estimates are given for stillbirths and terminations for fetal impairment.
+Mortality is expressed as the number of deaths in the total population (or by age group as appropriate) with rates expressed as the number of deaths per 1,000 live births (for neonatal, infant and under-5 mortality), adjusted for local mortality rates.